Duality and the well-posedness of a martingale problem: Abstract

 \section{Abstract}

-For two Polish state spaces $E_X$ and $E_Y$, and an operator $G_X$, we obtain existence and uniqueness of a $G_X$-martingale problem provided there is a dual process $Y$ on $E_Y$ solving a $G_Y$-martingale problem.
-Duality here means the existence of a rich function $H$ and transition kernels $(\mu_t)_{t\geq 0}$ on $E_X$ such that $\mathbf E_y[H(x,Y_t)] = \int \mu_t(x,dx') H(x',y)$ for all $(x,y) \in E_X \times E_Y$ and $t\geq 0$.
-While duality is well-known to imply uniqueness of the $G_X$-martingale problem, we give here a set of conditions under which duality also implies existence without using approximation techniques.
-As examples, we treat branching and resampling models, such as Feller's branching diffusion and the Fleming-Viot superprocess.
+For two Polish state spaces $E_X$ and $E_Y$, and an operator $G_X$, we obtain existence and uniqueness of a $G_X$-martingale problem provided there is a bounded continuous duality function $H$ on $E_X \times E_Y$ together with a dual process $Y$ on $E_Y$ which is the unique solution of a $G_Y$-martingale problem.
+For the corresponding solutions $(X_t)_{t\ge 0}$ and $(Y_t)_{t\ge 0}$, duality with respect to a function $H$ in its simplest form means that the relation $\mathbb E_x[H(X_t,y)] = \mathbb E_y[H(x,Y_t)]$ holds for all $(x,y) \in E_X \times E_Y$ and $t\ge 0$.
+While duality is well-known to imply uniqueness of the $G_X$-martingale problem, we give here a set of conditions under which duality also implies existence without using approximating sequences of processes of a different kind (e.g.\ jump processes to approximate diffusions) which is a widespread strategy for proving existence of solutions of martingale problems.
+Given the process $(Y_t)_{t\ge 0}$ and a duality function $H$, to prove existence of $(X_t)_{t\ge 0}$ one has to show that the r.h.s.\ of the duality relation defines for each $y$ a measure on $E_X$, i.e.\ there are transition kernels $(\mu_t)_{t\geq 0}$ from $E_X$ to $E_X$ such that $\mathbb E_y[H(x,Y_t)] = \int \mu_t(x,dx')\, H(x',y)$ for all $(x,y) \in E_X \times E_Y$ and all $t\geq 0$.

+As examples, we treat resampling and branching models, such as the Fleming-Viot measure-valued diffusion and its spatial counterparts (with both, discrete and continuum space), as well as branching systems, such as Feller's branching diffusion.
+While our main result as well as all examples come with (locally) compact state spaces, we discuss the strategy to lift our results to genealogy-valued processes or historical processes, leading to non-compact (discrete and continuum) state spaces.
+Such applications will be tackled in forthcoming work based on the present article.